user@portfolio

 Q: What’s the difference between a background agent and a cron agent?

 They’re the same thing — OpenClaw uses the terms interchangeably.
-Both run on a schedule, both should use isolated sessions.
-The cron key in your config is where you define them.
+Both run on a schedule using openclaw cron add, and both should use --session isolated so each run starts with clean context.

 Q: Do sub-agents remember previous conversations?